splunk/docker-splunk/docs/advanced/DISTRIBUTED_TOPOLOGY.md

 Done.
 ```

-It's important to call out the `RECAP` line, as it's the biggest indicator if Splunk Enterprise was configured correctly.
-In this example, there was a failure during the container creation.
+It's important to call out the `RECAP` line, as it's the biggest indicator of whether Splunk Enterprise was configured correctly.
+In this example, there was a failure during container creation.
 The offending play is:

 ```
 TASK [Splunk_cluster_master : Set indexer discovery] ***************************